missionpinball/mpf-docs/hardware/pkone/leds.rst

 ^^^^^^^^^^^^^

-The ``number:`` setting for each LED is its board's Address ID number in the PKONE chain, a dash, the LED output group letter (A-H), another dash, then finally the LED output number in the group chain (``address id``-``group``-``number``).
+The ``number:`` setting for each LED is its board's Address ID number in the PKONE chain, a dash, the LED output group number (1-8), another dash, then finally the LED output number in the group chain (1-64) (``address id``-``group``-``number``).
-Internally, PKONE assumes three channels per LED (RGB/GRB :doc:`WS2811/WS2812 LEDs </mechs/lights/ws2812>`).
+Internally, PKONE assumes three channels per LED (RGB/GRB) when running RGB firmware and four channels per LED (RGBW) when running RGBW firmware.
+While assigning numbers manually will work, it is recommended you use the newer chaining syntax referenced below in the Channels section.

 Channels
 ^^^^^^^^

-PKONE channels use the format: ``address id``-``group``-``number``-``index``
+PKONE channels use the format: ``address id``-``group``-``index``

-``address id``, ``group``, and ``number`` are the same as above and ``index`` is a an index from 0 to 2.
-This is because serial LEDs are traditionally RGB (or GRB) LEDs with exactly three channels.
-However, this is not true for RGBW or similar LEDs which do not work with this style of numbering.
-Luckily, you can chain them instead and have MPF calculate the internal channels for you:
+``address id`` and ``group`` are the same as above and ``index`` is a an index from 0 to 191 for RGB firmware and 0 to 255 for RGBW firmware.
+The channel syntax makes it easy to mix LEDs of various types in the same group chain (as long as they are WS281X compatible).
+The easiest, and recommended, method of numbering is to chain the LEDs in your configuration file and have MPF calculate the internal channel numbers for you (please note the ``type`` setting is required when using ``start_channel``/``previous`` settings):

 .. code-block:: mpf-config

     lights:
       led_0:
-        start_channel: 0-A-0-0      # you could also use number: 0-A-0
+        start_channel: 0-1-0
         subtype: led
-        type: rgb    # will use red: 0-A-0-0, green: 0-A-0-1, blue: 0-A-0-2
+        type: rgb    # will use red: 0-1-0, green: 0-1-1, blue: 0-1-2
       led_1:
         previous: led_0
         subtype: led
-        type: rgbw   # will use red: 0-A-1-0, green: 0-A-1-2, blue: 0-A-1-3, white: 0-A-2-0
+        type: rgbw   # will use red: 0-1-3, green: 0-1-4, blue: 0-1-5, white: 0-1-6
       led_2:
         previous: led_1
         subtype: led
-        type: rgbw   # will use red: 0-A-2-1, green: 0-A-2-2, blue: 0-A-3-0, white: 0-A-3-1
+        type: rgbw   # will use red: 0-1-7, green: 0-1-8, blue: 0-1-9, white: 0-1-10

+This method of chaining your LEDs works exactly the same way whether your Lightshow board is running RGB or RGBW firmware.

-See :doc:`/mechs/lights/ws2812` for details.
+See :doc:`/mechs/lights/ws2812` for additional details.

 Color Correction
 ----------------